Code-Institute-Submissions/project-6/README.md

 - **Changelog**
   - added functionality for editing a existing house
+  - added functionality for user to be able to delete his own house
   - created separate form class for edit house (`EditListingForm()`)
 - **Fixes**
   - **Listing app**